Going Deeper Talking to your partner about condoms

 - Slide the condom off the penis, keeping the semen inside.
 Since condoms can clog the toilet if they are flushed, tie it off or put in a plastic bag (so it’s not a health risk for others) and throw it out.

 Of course, the best way to prevent pregnancy and STDs is abstinence (not having sex).
 But if you do decide to have sex, using a condom allows you to protect yourself.
-Using condoms properly every time is the best protection against sexually transmitted diseases (STDs).
+Most people already understand that using condoms properly every time is the best protection against sexually transmitted diseases (STDs).
+In facts Condoms can be used not only for protection as there are different type of condoms according to type, shape and flavor so that it can help both of you and your partner for great sex and thiloyarmay’s recommendation is KISS and MOJO.